North Korean art sells in China despite UN sanctions over nuclear program

 After Kim Jong Un took power in 2011, Pyongyang began loosening its grip on the artists’ creativity.
 They were told they no longer had to make portraits glorifying state leaders.
 Business boomed: Pyongyang’s state-run Mansudae studio outfitted a museum in Cambodia and was paid to erect statutes of soldiers and dictators in Senegal, the Congo, Angola, and over a dozen other sites across Africa.
 North Korea reaped tens of millions of dollars in art sales.

 But there are signs that North Korea’s isolation is thawing.
 China’s relations with North Korea have warmed as ties with the West have soured.
-Moscow is courting Pyongyang, with Kim visiting Russia last month to discuss arms sales amid the war with Ukraine.
+Moscow is courting Pyongyang, with Kim visiting Russia in September to discuss arms sales amid the war with Ukraine.

 Art and cultural exchanges are now resuming, Jin wrote recently.